Chathamangalam: Landmarks

 The village has a sub-registrar's office that was established in 1906, a sub-post office with 7 branches, a telephone Exchange, and banks including a State Bank of India, the Chathamangalam Service Co-operative Bank, and the Chathamangalam Urban Bank.
 The Chathamangalam Public Library and Reading Room was established in 1944 and has eleven libraries.

 History

 One story regarding the origin of Chathamangalam can be traced back to a fight between two groups who came to see a festival at Chethukadavu.
 The fight resulted in many deaths; the area was later named Kunnamangalam.
 The victims were called Chathamangalam, and those who led the fight were called Padanilam.
 Another story behind Chathamangalam is related to the ancient temple of Chathamangalathappan.
 It is believed that this temple, which is related to the Guruvayur temple, had its stone laid by Naranathu Bhranthan.
 As the families of the sorcerers live here, it is called the place of Kuttichathan, or Chathamangalam.

+Chathamattom, a village in the Ernakulam district also shares the word Chatha and is similarly linked to many deaths as well.

 The market of Chathamangalam is Kattangal.
 It originated from the name Kettuthangal because the place had been a relief, a place of rest for people who carried heavy loads on the Mukkam-Kozhikode route.